Neck pain – the causes and how to prevent it

 - Stabbing arm pain.

-Your doctor may offer you an MRI scan to confirm it’s cervical myelopathy and not another condition.
+It is important to book an appointment with your GP if you are experiencing any of these symptoms.
+Your GP will assess you and discuss a treatment plan; they may offer you an MRI scan to confirm it’s cervical myelopathy and not another condition.

 Disease and illness

-Beware, there are some diseases that can cause you to have a neck ache and stiffness, such as meningitis, cancer or arthritis.
-You may notice other symptoms, such as a rash, painful lumps in your neck, or pain and stiffness elsewhere in the body.
+Very rarely, neck pain can point to something serious.
+Some diseases that can cause a neck ache and stiffness include meningitis, cancer and arthritis.
+You may notice other symptoms such as a rash, painful lumps in your neck, or pain and stiffness elsewhere in the body.
 Get it checked out if you think it’s something more than neck pain.

 How is the cause of neck pain diagnosed?

 The first step to finding out what’s causing your neck pain is to visit your doctor.
 They’ll examine your neck to see if there’s any muscle weakness and numbness and look at how your neck moves.
-They may also watch how you walk Footnote [5].
+They may also watch how you walk.

 - MRI scan, to look at your spinal cord and nerves